 Do you love to work outdoors?

-Gables Farm always needs volunteers to help with general gardening and maintenance duties.
+Gables Farm always needs volunteers to help with organising parking at our on site events as well as general gardening and maintenance duties.
 This can involve work such as painting, fixing shelves, pruning trees and shrubs, weeding and fertilising.

 If you really want to get close to the animals in our care, there are two hands-on roles available – Cattery Assistants and Dog Walkers.

 We invest a lot of time and training into these positions to ensure volunteers as well as our animals are safe and well looked after.
 As these volunteer roles are very sought after, and we are lucky enough to receive a high volume of applicants, there is quite a bit of competition for these roles.
 Because of this we ask you to think seriously about the time commitment you are able to give to the Home.
 We will always give priority to people who can volunteer on a regular basis, as it is very disheartening when people only come in a few times and we don’t see them again after all our training input.

 We recruit for these positions a few times a year, when we have space available, so please keep an eye on this page or like our Facebook page to receive notifications of volunteering opportunities.